Shaping high-performance teams for international projects

 The first stage is the forming stage in which the group is composed and gets to know each other better.
 The next stage is also called the conflict stage.
 Emotions increase and disagreements can become personal.
 This has a negative effect on the effectiveness of the group.

 Subsequently, the team – now no longer a group – enters the Performing stage via the norming stage with a substantial increase in effectiveness.
 As mentioned in the definition of an HPT, it has a temporary character and will eventually be dissolved in the adjourning stage.

 In the following paragraphs, I describe how this team – of which I am a part – went through and experienced these stages.

-In this first stage the group is composed and everyone is enthusiastic and looking for their own place in the group.
-The selection of the group members is based on the required competencies and behaviors for this international project.
-Stork’s Knowledge Online platform has simplified this process; by asking the relevant subject-matter experts which Stork-Fluor colleague - based anywhere in the world - can best join this group and at what time with what specific expertise.
+In this first stage, the group is composed and everyone is enthusiastic and looking for their place in the group.
+The selection of the group members is based on the required competencies and behaviours for this international project.
+Stork’s Knowledge Online platform has simplified this process; by asking the relevant subject-matter experts which Stork/Fluor colleague – based anywhere in the world – can best join this group and at what time with what specific expertise.

 To break through this tension, I consciously created a conflict within the group during this stage.
 I used Lencioni’s model to collectively identify the frustrations of the group that sabotaged the collaboration.
-In the beginning, many group members shy away from the confrontation, even though we discussed the conflict respectfully.
+At first, many group members shy away from the confrontation, even though we discussed the conflict respectfully.